 When you create a new data broker group, choose Amazon Web Services to deploy the data broker software on a new EC2 instance in a VPC.
-Cloud Sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.
+BlueXP copy and sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.

 All regions are supported except for the China regions.

 The data broker software automatically runs as root on the Linux host.
 Running as root is a requirement for data broker operations.
 For example, to mount shares.

 The data broker needs an outbound internet connection so it can poll the BlueXP copy and sync service for tasks over port 443.

 When BlueXP copy and sync deploys the data broker in AWS, it creates a security group that enables the required outbound communication.
 Note that you can configure the data broker to use a proxy server during the installation process.

 If you need to limit outbound connectivity, see the list of endpoints that the data broker contacts.